Key takeaways:

 • Sophisticated design.
 Merging style with functionality, the ButterflyMX door entry solution is elegant and easy to use.

 • Multiple credentials.
-Choose between using a variety of credentials the ButterflyMX Video Intercom supports: mobile app, key card, fob, and PIN codes.
-That way, you, your employees, and your tenants can use the credentials that are most convenient.
+Choose between using a variety of credentials.
+The ButterflyMX Video Intercom supports mobile apps, key cards, fobs, and PIN codes.
+That way, you, your employees, and your tenants can use the most convenient credentials.

 • Wide-angle camera.
 The wide-angle 156° camera lens offers unmatched clarity for all entry events.
 So, you never miss a moment.

 • 8” and 12” displays.
-Available in both 8” or 12” LED screens installed in surface or recessed mounts for optimal versatility that’s sure to suit your property’s unique needs.
+These LED screens are available in 8” or 12” and can be installed in surface or recessed mounts for optimal versatility, sure to suit your property’s unique needs.

 • Robust hardware.
-The intercom is both vandal-resistant and weatherproof, ensuring it’ll withstand all types of climates and environments.
+The intercom is vandal-resistant and weatherproof, ensuring it’ll withstand all climates and environments.

 • Integrations.
-Pair our Video Intercom with all of our other products for a seamless property-wide access solution.
-In addition, we support a vast range of third-party integrations to centralize your property management experience.
+Pair our Video Intercom with our other products for a seamless property-wide access solution.
+We also support a wide range of third-party integrations to centralize your property management experience.

 2. LiftMaster

 The LiftMaster CAPXS Smart Video Intercom S is a popular entry system that combines advanced technology with user-friendly features.
-This system offers seamless integration with smartphones, allowing residents to manage access remotely and communicate with visitors in real-time.
+It offers seamless smartphone integration, allowing residents to manage access remotely and communicate with visitors in real-time.

 Some notable features include: